THE HISTORY OF THE SEYMOUR OKTOBERFEST

 The Oktoberfest purchases several thousand dollars in in radio, tv, and newspaper advertising to let people know about the festival.
 The event requires electric and water supplies, bathroom facilities, first aid and baby changing areas, safety preparations, and coordination of all the activities.
 The Oktoberfest employs members of the Jackson County Sheriff’s Department to drive the shuttle from the high school parking lot to help with crowded parking conditions, and pays the Rockford Methodist Church members to clean tables and empty trash.
 The ABATE Club is hired to provide security each night for the booths and their contents after the festival closes at eleven p.m. and until re-opening in the morning.
 The Jackson County Health Department is a vital part of the festival, as they check to insure that all health regulations are observed at the food booths.
 The Fire Department and the Building Commissioner’s office checks each booth to make sure they have fire extinguishers and are observing proper safety precautions.
 A fire-retardant chemical is purchased by the Oktoberfest each year, and the firemen spray all the decorations used by the booths to make sure there will not be a problem with a fire.
 Jackson County Ambulance provides a first-aid tent and immediate service for any health needs that may occur during the festival.
 An information booth in the center of the festival provides information, lost and found, and help to the festival goers who have lost parents or need to know where something is located.
 Oktoberfest board members are also on hand to give any help needed.

 A twenty-member volunteer board now organizes the festival, and members work year round to set up the annual activity.
 The current Oktoberfest Board Members are as follows: Martha McIntire, Chairman of the Board; Kathy Mead, President; Kay Schwade, Vice-President; Jana Plump, Secretary, and Bob Doriot, Treasurer.
-Other members are Brad Lucas, David McIntire, Bill Abbott, Cindy Ruddick, Randy Schafer, Robert Becker, Richard Schwade, Dick Wilde, Ben Stahl, Jim Fouts, Marla McNabb, Jeff Vance, and Jeremy Gray. .
+Other members are Brad Lucas, David McIntire, Bill Abbott, Cindy Ruddick, Randy Schafer, Richard Schwade, Ben Stahl, Jim Fouts, Marla McNabb, Bill Everhart, Zach Clark, Eric Diblasi, Jr., Brent Jameson, and Jeremy Gray. .
 Mayor Craig Luedeman is an ex-officio member of the board.
 Board members are all volunteers, and receive no pay for their services.

 The parade is one of the biggest in southern Indiana, and the streets are lined on Saturday afternoon with excited watchers to enjoy the many bands, floats, clowns, fire trucks, scout units, dance teams, color guards, and many other entries.
 Many local companies and organizations help sponsor special activities at the Oktoberfest.
 Larry E. Nunn and Associates sponsors a baking contest each year, with prizes awarded to the best pies and cakes made by local bakers.
 The Jackson County Community Theater works with the Oktoberfest to sponsor a talent show on Saturday, with trophies and ribbons awarded to the winners in four age groups.
-The Relay for Life team sponsors a baby contest on Saturday morning.
-The Oktoberfest Committee, with the sponsorship of Circle K and Pepsi Cola Bottlers of Seymour, holds a brat-eating contest on Saturday evening.
+The Jackson Park Relay for Life team sponsors a baby contest on Saturday morning.
+The Oktoberfest Committee, with the sponsorship of Circle K, Radio Station WJAA, and Pepsi Cola Bottlers of Seymour, holds a brat-eating contest on Saturday evening.
 The Noon Lions Club has an official Oktoberfest sweatshirt designed and printed for festival goers who desire a useful souvenir of the event.
 The Sertoma Club sells an official Oktoberfest Beer stein, as well as other memorabilia of the festivals through the years.
 The First Methodist Church sponsors a flea market in their parking lot.
-The Tribune, Seymour’s local daily newspaper, sponsors the parade each year, donating trophies, participant ribbons, and publicity.
-Local merchants downtown cooperate with the need to shut down streets during the festival, decorate their windows, and hold special Oktoberfest sales during the three-day festival.
+Duke Energy daily is sponsoring the parade, donating trophies and participant ribbons, Local merchants downtown cooperate with the need to shut down streets during the festival, decorate their windows, and hold special Oktoberfest sales during the three-day festival.
 PNC Bank allows their parking lot to be used for the biergarten, which is run each year by local civic organizations.
 The Seymour Community School system allows the free use of their parking lot for extra cars, so the shuttle can take them to the downtown area, and allows the use of their softball practice field for the hot air balloon race, sponsored by the Oktoberfest and RE/MAX Professionals.
 Both children and adults enjoy the colorful spectacle as they walk among the balloons while they are inflated and rise into the air, in a breathtaking display that creates many picture taking opportunities.

 Aisin, USA, Inc., sponsors “One Kids Square”, an activity where entertainment and activities are available for the 10 and under set.
-Crafts are available for coloring or creating, and storybook characters come to life in costume to visit with the children who stop by during the festival.
+Crafts are available for coloring or painting by the children who stop by during the festival.
 Mom and Dad get a few moments to rest their feet while the young ones enjoy a special Oktoberfest spot just designed for them and their interests.

 The Seymour Oktoberfest has been good for the city of Seymour.
 The traditions set many years ago are still in place, and the festival has become a vital part of our community.
 Oktoberfest draws the community together, and gives them something to be proud of.
 In the year 2000, our local Seymour Oktoberfest was nominated by State Representative Baron Hill to become a part of the nation’s Local Legacies.
 Pictures and records of the festival have been placed in the Library of Congress.
 In Washington, D.C., joining many other prominent activities that take place all over the United States in many other communities.
 We feel it is an honor for our Oktoberfest to be incorporated in these permanent records of events that impact their communities.